 Touring the Castello Estense is undoubtedly one of the best things to do in Ferrara.
 The castle was built as a stronghold for the Este family.
 The interior of the castle features unique frescoes.
 From the towers of the castle, you get fabulous views of the rooftops of the city.

 Near the castle is the Duomo di Ferrara, with an ornate facade.
 The Renaissance bell tower is unfinished.
-Inside you will see several works of art.
+Inside you will see several works of art, although it is under restoration at the time of writing.

 Wander the piazzas by the duomo, lined with beautiful architecture, restaurants and shops.
 At the bottom of the clock tower is a cute shop selling chocolates!